 In the synchronous mode of operation, command completion is not returned to the host until the data has been stored on both the local and remote sites.
-If the host computer issues multiple write requests at the same time, all of these requests are pipelined (multiple requests on the connection at the same time).
-Even though multiple commands may be outstanding, completion for each command is returned only when all data for that command has been received and acknowledged by the remote site.
-Since the commands are pipelined, very little queuing occurs, so the response time of each request is determined by the total time for the four trips.
-The length and type of the communications path is the primary factor for the response time of each command.
+If the host computer issues multiple write requests at the same time, all of these requests will be pipelined (multiple requests on the connection at the same time).
+Even though multiple commands may be outstanding, completion for each command will only be returned when all data for that command has been received and acknowledged by the remote site.
+Since the commands will be pipelined, there will be very little queuing, so the response time of each request will be determined by the total time for the four trips.
+This means that the length and type of the communications path is the primary factor for the response time of each command.

-The maximum number of commands that may be outstanding simultaneously is controlled by the OUTSTANDING IO parameter on the controller.
-If the number of commands issued by the host exceeds this value, those commands are queued internally by the local controller for later transmission.
+The maximum number of commands that may be outstanding simultaneously is controlled by the OUTSTANDING_IO parameter on the controller.
+If the number of commands issued by the host exceeds this value, those commands will be queued internally by the local controller for later transmission.